ritwik1993/pcl_495/project_documentation.md

 You'll notice, they didn’t copy the whole launch file so the code starts off at kg=”nodelet”.
 Additionally they have copied some other incorrect syntax and didn’t check it before uploading it.
 Look at the field name ‘filter_fRobot Operationg Sield_name: z’.
 It should be filter_field_name, but they have somehow copied ROS into the middle of it.
 These are not huge bugs and not difficult to recognize or fix, but it's a good illustration of the type of effor that goes into this documentation.

+In addition, only a few of the nodelets were listed in the wiki.
+The pcl_ros package actually contains many more filters and features.
+Since this project took advantage of the filters in pcl_ros, we'll briefly describe each of the available filters here.

+###PCL Filter Nodelets
+Passthrough - This filter takes a particular field and an interval for that field to consider.
+For instance, you could filter out all the points in a point cloud outside a particular range of x coordinates.
+You could also filter out all the points within a given range.

+Voxel Grid - Subdivides the point cloud into lots of small chunks called "leaves" and averages the points in the leaf into a single point.
+The result is a downsampled cloud point, which could be much faster to process than a higher resolution point cloud.

+Project Inliers - This filter is included in the package but has not actually been implemented.
+For now, it is just an empty nodelet that will not create any new ROS topics.

+Extract Indices - Returns a point cloud of the indices of the input point cloud.

+Statistical Outlier Removal - Removes or returns points that would be considered outliers.
+Outliers are considered using the mean_k parameter, which is the number of points to use for mean distance estimation, and stddev, the standard deviation multiplier threshold.

+Crop Box - similar to a passthrough filter but filters through a specified 3D box.
+Can return all points inside or outside the box.

+###Performance
 Once we got past those few bugs, nodelets were actually very easy to set up.
 Each nodelet works by subscribing to one topic and then output the result of the nodelet on another topic.
 We considered just making some changes to our code and using nodelets instead of our original implementation, but decided that if we wanted to test the relative speed of both approaches we should make separate executables that we can test.
 So we made a new ros node ‘pcl_node_w_nodelets.cpp’ to test.
 We then did some speed tests, the results are below:

+(As a side note, because the original implementation without nodlets used 3 passthrough filters and a voxel grid filter, the nodelets implementation also use 3 passthrough filter nodelets and a voxel grid nodelet.
+We could have used a single crop box filter nodelet instead of 3 passthrough filters but we stuck with the passthrough nodelets for fair comparison.)

 **Without Nodelets:**